dbongiov/team15_museum/README.md

 # Known Bugs and Future Development
 ## Bugs
+- No known bugs

 ## Future Development
 - Implementing a map on one of the museum pages
+- The filter functionality and the museum directory table need to be optimized